6 Amazing Health Benefits Of Consuming Papaya While Breastfeeding

 Image: Shutterstock

 Your postnatal diet is very important because it not only affects your speed of recovery from childbirth but also regulates your milk supply.
 Doctors advise that breastfeeding mothers consume a balanced diet that includes at least two to three servings of fruits every day.
 As Papaya is a rich source of essential vitamins and minerals, it is highly recommended for nursing mothers.
+In fact, it is one of the best fruits to eat while breastfeeding.

 How Does Eating Papaya While Breastfeeding Affect Milk Production?